-While Covid-19 pandemic created negative consequences in education as a virus affecting the world in general, the technological developments that came along with it are reshaping the entire world.
-This study aims to examine the relationship between academic procrastination behaviors and problematic Internet usage of high school students during the Covid-19 Pandemic period.
+Although Coronavirus disease-19 (COVID-19) pandemic created negative consequences in education as a virus affecting the world, in general, the technological developments experienced today are reshaping the entire world.
+This study aims to examine the relationship between academic procrastination behaviours and problematic Internet usage of high school students during the COVID-19 Pandemic.
 This study is in the form of a descriptive survey, and the survey method was used in the study.
-The population of the study in the 2020-2021 academic year consisted of 350 students who studied in vocational schools affiliated with the Ministry of National Education and Culture in Northern Cyprus.
-The sample of the research consisted of 350 students selected by convenience sampling method.
-In this study, academic procrastination and problematic internet usage scales were used as data collection tools.
-As a result, in the Pandemic Period, the relationship between male students' problematic internet usage and academic procrastination behaviors is significantly higher than that of female students.
-As academic procrastination behaviors of students decrease, so did problematic internet usage levels.
+The population of the study in the 2020-2021 academic year consisted of 350 students who studied in vocational schools affiliated to the Northern Cyprus.
+In this study, academic procrastination and problematic Internet usage scales were used as data collection tools.
+As a result, in the Pandemic Period, the relationship between male students' problematic Internet usage and academic procrastination behaviours is significantly higher than that of female students.
+In the first years of high school, problematic Internet usage of students was seen to be higher than in the later years.
+Problematic Internet usage of students is increasing according to the frequency of Internet usage.
+It has been observed that the academic procrastination behaviours of high school students also increase during the day due to their stay connected to the Internet.
+As problematic Internet usage of students decreases, general grade point average (GPAs) increase.
+As academic procrastination behaviours of students decrease, their GPAs increase.
+As academic procrastination behaviours of students decrease, so do problematic Internet usage levels.
+In general, students reported that they rarely had problematic Internet usage and that they had a number of academic procrastination behaviours.